learnscripture/learnscripture.net/docs/development_principles.rst

   that pages load quickly, with very few HTTP resources being loaded, and aggressively cached where possible.

-  Both aspects (limited bandwith and screen space) mean that adverts of any kind would seriously hinder the experience.
+  Both aspects (limited bandwidth and screen space) mean that adverts of any kind would seriously hinder the experience.

 * A significant number of users are children.
 We've aimed to make the interface